 There are various free things to do in Jurien Bay, whether travelling as a family, couple, or solo.
 Most activities are centered around the ocean, including swimming, fishing, and snorkelling, but there are also land-based ones like cycling, four-wheel driving, hikes, and a cave to explore.

 Take a walk along the second largest jetty in Western Australia at 162m long.
 There’s even a floating pontoon at the end with ladders down to the water during the summer months.

 The area near the jetty has been redeveloped, making it a popular place to socialise and enjoy the sunset and views.
-The free BBQs and picnic tables along the foreshore are kept very clean, and the kids can have fun on the playground.
+The free BBQs and picnic tables along the foreshore are kept very clean, and the kids can have fun on the playground and skate park.

-The waters of Jurien Bay are sheltered by an extensive limestone reef system parallel to the shore, making it an ideal swimming beach for families.
+The beautiful turquoise waters of Jurien Bay are sheltered by an extensive limestone reef system parallel to the shore, making it an ideal swimming beach for families.